 (base) $ python -m methylprep download -i GSE123211 -d GEO/GSE123211 ERROR:methylprep.download.process_data:[!]
 Geo data set GSE123211 probably does NOT contain usable raw data (in .idat format).
 Not downloading.
 ERROR:methylprep.download.process_data:Series failed to download successfully.

-If you want to use the author’s processed data instead of reprocessing it yourself,
+methylcheck.read_geo: If you prefer to download the author’s processed data yourself, you can download the

 .gz file using a web browser, then